The Simultaneous Assignment Problem: Tractable Cases

-In what follows, we show that the simultaneous assignment problem can be formulated in such a way that it fits the framework given by~(\ref{eq:bidirProblem}).
-This means that Corollary~\ref{cor:subBidirPolytope}~and~\ref{cor:subBidirSolvable} are applicable.
+Now, we show that the locally laminar simultaneous assignment problem can be formulated in such a way that it fits the framework given by~(\ref{eq:simultan:bidirProblem}), where $M$ is such that $\sum_{i=1}^m|M_{ij}|\leq 2$ for all $j$ --- and hence one can apply Corollaries~\ref{cor:simultan:subBidirPolytope}~and~\ref{cor:simultan:subBidirSolvable}.
 First, consider the following notation.
-For a laminar system $\mc F$, let $\mc C(\mc F)$ denote the (inclusion-wise) maximal sets of $\mc F$.
-The maximal sets of $\mc F$ inside a set $X\in\mc F$ will be denoted by $\mc C(\mc F,X)$.
+For a laminar system $\mc F$, let $\mc C(\mc F)$ denote the inclusion-wise maximal sets in $\mc F$.
+The maximal sets in $\mc F$ inside a member $X$ in $\mc F$ will be denoted by $\mc C(\mc F,X)$.